On Explicit Stochastic Differential Algebraic Equations: Approximate Ito stochastic solution for completely high index SDAEs

-The advantage of the first method given in section \ref{gen_ito} is that the constraint bound is satisfied with probability 1.
-Qualitatively, the first method works by converting the given SDAE into a stochastic partial differential equation using the method of characteristic.
-Then the function for the state vector is choosen such that the stochastic partial differential equation for the constraint has a bounded solution.
+The advantage of the first method given in section \ref{sec:gen_ito} is that the constraint bound is satisfied with probability 1.
+The first method works by converting the given SDAE into a stochastic partial differential equation using the method of characteristic.
+Then the function for the state vector is chosen such that the stochastic partial differential equation for the constraint has a bounded solution.
 The algebraic variable is found by freezing the dynamics of the constraint stochastic partial differential equation.
 When the stochastic partial differential equation is converted back to the SDE, it is expected that the constraint bound is still respected.
-However, this fails to happen when if there is a finite time explosion of the resulting SDE for the algebraic equation.
+However, this fails to happen if there is a finite time explosion of the resulting SDE for the algebraic equation.
 Upto a certain extent, the finite time explosion can be controlled by an appropriate choice of the function $y(0,u)$.
-Investigation on the choice of the function is a subject of further research.

 On the other hand, the second technique given in section \ref{sec:bounded_ito} gives a minimum probability (but not unit probability) with which the constraint bound is satisfied.
-However, numerical implementation seems simpler due of fewer terms than that in method 1.
+The key idea, of Lyapunov stability of SDEs, used in this method has been well documented in literature to obtain a solution for SDEs constrained to sets.
+We have used this idea for SDAEs.
+Compared to method 1, numerical implementation of this method seems simpler due of fewer terms than that in method 1.
 Choice between the two techniques should be made on the basis of the criticality of the application.